kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Outsider's agility
-    When an enemy ends their movement adjacent to you, you may use your ***reaction*** to disengage and move five feet away from them.
+    When an enemy ends their movement adjacent to you, you may use your ***reaction*** to disengage and move 5 ft away from them.

     Once you use this feature, you can't use it again until you finish a short rest.